pffy/data-youtube-video-id/README.md

 ### Quick Check

-At this time, there appear to be 64 unique chararacters available for the YouTUbe video IDs.
+At this time, there appear to be only 64 unique chararacters available for the 11-character YouTube video IDs.
+This may be useful for validation, but there is no official specification at this time.

 List all video IDs in a string:
 ```javascript